friedrichor/TIGER/README.md

 ### 2. Prepare the model weights

-&#10024; Please download our model weights from [here](https://drive.google.com/drive/folders/1ulc4X0yzJHQNFZJ2nyH5H9ZatZPkzZTC?usp=sharing) (Google Drive).
+&#10024; Please download our model weights from [here]() (anonymfile).
 The final weights would be in a single folder in a structure similar to the following:

 ```
 TIGER